eProsima-Private/AML-Dashboard/README.md

 To predict the output of webcam images in real-time using an AML Model, follow these steps:

+* Note: Before starting, ensure that you have access to at least one AML Model to facilitate the real-time prediction process.

 1. Toggle the `prediction` switch in the *Predict for AML* section and activate the `video` switch in the *webcam* section.
 2. The predictions will be displayed in the *Results AML* plot.

-* Ensure that you have access to at least one AML Model to facilitate the real-time prediction process.

 <div align="center">
   <img src=".figures/aml-dashboard_real_time.png" width="750">